ECP-WarpX/WarpX/Examples/Tests/ohm_solver_magnetic_reconnection/README.rst

 Visualize
 ---------

-You can run the following script to visualize the beam evolution over time:
+You can run the following script to visualize the B-field evolution over time:

 .. dropdown:: Script ``analysis.py``